 The census is one of the most important elements of our democracy.
 A decennial census is mandated in the U.S. Constitution, and the principal use of the information collected is to apportion seats for the U.S. House of Representatives, but the data also serve many other purposes.
 Institutions across the country, including local and state governments, businesses, nonprofits and foundations, routinely rely on data from the census to allocate funding, define where services are delivered and promote economic development.

 In fact, in Indiana, federal funding distributed as a result of our population count can be as much as $1,671 per capita, or more than $11 billion.

 The Census Bureau is facing a daunting set of challenges as it prepares for the 2020 census.
 Since the bureau is facing budget constraints like never before, it’s planning to collect the majority of census information online, scale back door-to- door outreach and roll back canvassing.
 The changes increase the potential of undercounting young children, minorities, low-income individuals and other marginalized individuals.
-The Indiana Philanthropy Alliance and other regional philanthropy associations and their members are needed to advocate and educate community elected officials and community leaders on the importance and impact of the 2020 census on their communities.
-Even without the changes being proposed for the 2020 census we know there were gross undercounts of vulnerable populations in the 2010 census.
+Indiana Philanthropy Alliance (IPA), our members, and other regional philanthropy associations are needed to advocate and educate community elected officials and community leaders on the importance and impact of the 2020 census on their communities.
+Even without the changes being proposed for the 2020 census, we know there were gross undercounts of vulnerable populations in the 2010 census.
 This is why the 2020 census matters to philanthropy.